JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Computing-with-Monads/src/01-Monad-State/04-Monad-State.md

 Because the `StateT`/`StateFunction` is a Monad, we can write code via do notation.
 However, reading through its `do notation` is strange at first.
 As you read through this next code snippet, you might wonder two things:
 1. How does `StateT` produce a value type instead of a Tuple type?
-2. How can we still use the `state` as an argument in `state` since we never pass it into the function?"
+2. How can we still use the `nextState` as an argument in the `state` function since we never pass it into the function?"
 ```purescript
                   -- StateT StateType Identity ValueType
 state_do_notation :: State  StateType          ValueType